How to Eliminate Players With Iron Sights in Fortnite | Attack of the Fanboy

 How to Eliminate Players With Iron Sights in Fortnite

-You can eliminate enemy players while using weapons with Iron Sights in Fortnite by performing the kills while aiming down sights with weapons not featuring an optic mod, like the Striker AE you can see below.
+You can eliminate players with Iron Sights in Fortnite by performing the kill shots while aiming down sights with weapons not featuring an optic mod, like the Striker AR you can see below.

 I was able to easily complete the challenge by engaging in mainly mid-range gunfights.
 To increase your chances of success, make sure to only engage when protected by at least 50 shield.

-Note: - This article was updated on December 5th, 2023